Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

 : If using Reference QuShape project : will be used in QuShape to pre-generate peak calling and alignment

 qushape_file (optional)
 : Direct import of QuShape projects : Filling this field let you to import readily treated QuShape data.
-If this field specifies a file, Ipanemap Suite will try to import it as QuShape file, unless there is already a corresponding file in `results/2-qushape`.
+If this field specifies a file, IPANEMAP Suite will try to import it as QuShape file, unless there is already a corresponding file in `results/2-qushape`.
 If a QuShape file is specified, `probe_file` and `control_file` are ignored.
 The file can be specified with a path relative to the path prefix as specified in the configuration of the project.